Category: Physiology

 https://www.science.org.au/curious/people-medicine/gut-bacteria

 It’s a tale as old as time.
 Growing up, your family tried to instill a love of broccoli and other leafy greens in you, but it never quite took.
 Now, you might be an adult who still doesn’t appreciate certain veggies, coffee or spicy foods.
-Perhaps you’d even go so far as to call yourself a picky eater.
+Perhaps you’d even call yourself a picky eater.
 If so, have you ever considered whether you might be a supertaster?

 While being a supertaster might sound like a covetable superpower, the one in four people who find themselves with this ability might not always see it as a blessing.
-When it comes down to it, there’s one question on everyone’s mind: What is a supertaster?
-Join us as we answer this and all your other burning questions related to supertasters.
+When it comes down to it, there’s one question on everyone’s mind: What is a supertaster, and how do you know if you’re one of them

 Our tongues are covered in tiny buds called taste papillae, which come in three forms: fungiform, circumvallate and foliate.
 Fungiform papillae are mushroom-shaped and found on the front of your tongue.
 They contain a combination of taste buds and sensory receptors that detect taste and touch sensations.
 These taste receptors bind to food molecules and give your brain an indicator of what you’re eating.